Who We Are

 Alaskan communities are particularly unique in the world and Alaskans value their diverse and independent ways of living.
 Planning and development of assets for outdoor recreation sector must take into account the desires of local communities and respect Alaska Native lands and subsistence traditions.
 Outdoor recreation and outdoor-based tourism should deliver positive net benefits to all participants—commercial and noncommercial, residents and visitors alike.

-All outdoor recreation in Alaska occurs on the homelands of Alaska Native People.
+All outdoor recreation in Alaska occurs on the homelands of Alaska Native Peoples.
 Alaska Native Peoples have a unique and vital connection to the land.
 As we grow our outdoor recreation sector, we must do so in ways that recognize, respect and celebrate this deep connection and ensure the benefits of the sector accrue equitably to First Alaskans.

 Advisors are dedicated professionals and community leaders who help to inform and shape the priorities and focus of the alliance.
 Their wide range of perspectives helps our coalition act on behalf of many Alaskans and still speak as one, unified voice.

-Natalie Dawson Audubon Alaska
+Natalie Dawson Haines Huts/University of Alaska

 Heather Kelly Heather's Choice

 Wendy Sailors Alaska State Parks

 Michele Stevens Petersville Community Non-Profit Corporation